lxanders/blog-posts/posts/getting-started-with-technical-blogging.md

 Customization
 -------------

-As Cabin is very lightweight, customization proves to be easy.
+As Cabin is very lightweight, customisation proves to be easy.
 The source code that is used for templating (using te [jade](http://jade-lang.com/) templating engine) is organized this way:

 - src
--- images
+    - images
--- layouts: contains the layouts for the page -- e.g. the base template `base.jade` and the post template `post.jade` -- pages: the templates for the pages like `about` or the `archive` -- scripts
+    - layouts: contains the layouts for the page -- e.g. the base template `base.jade` and the post template `post.jade`
+    - pages: the templates for the pages like `about` or the `archive`
+    - scripts
--- styles
+    - styles

 Save your blog posts
 --------------------